 - to protect, subject to his or her overriding duties as an officer of the High Court and to his or her duties under any enactment, the interests of his or her clients.”

-The second part relates to any matter that does or might affect your fitness to be issued with a practising certificate (sections 41 and 55 of the Act).
+The second part relates to any matter that does or might affect your fitness to be issued with a practising certificate (ss 41 and 55 of the Act).
 Some of the matters that you must declare include: